 Boating accidents happen for a variety of reasons.
 There are no “lanes” in the water, and no turn signals or traffic lights.
 Two boats headed for impact have a difficult time reacting on short notice and can easily crash and cause multiple injuries.
 When someone is injured in a boating accident, the person at fault can be held responsible.

 “Operating a boat is as complicated as driving a car, and a boating incident is as dangerous as an automobile accident,” says Ron Fennel of TEAM Georgia.
 “However, many people who would never drive a car intoxicated think it is okay to operate their boat after drinking.
 Operating a boat while intoxicated is illegal and hazardous to themselves and others on the water.”

 Whether you are involved in a boating accident, a car accident, or another accident where you weren’t to blame, you could be entitled to compensation for your injuries.
-The Atlanta personal injury lawyers of The Millar Law Firm may be able to help.
-Call 404-994-6439 now for a free consultation on your case or use our online contact form.
+Our lawyers at The Millar Law Firm may be able to help.
+Call 770-400-0000 now for a free consultation on your case or use our online contact form.